koayon/blog/about.markdown

      approaches.
    - I maintain an
      [annotated collection of research papers](https://github.com/koayon/awesome-adaptive-computation)
-     in Adaptive Computation for the community
+     in Adaptive Computation for the community.
 2. Mechanistic Interpretability - broadly defined as the study of reverse engineering neural networks from the learned weights into human-interpretable algorithms.